melissabreynolds/personalsite/cv.md

 Co-organizer and Chair, Vernacular Knowledge and Learned Tradition in Early Modern England: Movement, Practice, Reception, History of Science Society; Atlanta, GA, November 3–6, 2016

 ### Selected Conference Presentations
+Roundtable participant in panel on “Collaborative Futures: Tools for Collaboration from the Making and Knowing Project,” History of Science Society Annual Meeting; Merida, Mexico, November 9, 2024

 “Henry Dyngley’s Digital Library: How a New Open-Access Platform is Enabling the Digital Reconstruction of a Sixteenth-Century Manuscript Collection,” International Congress on Medieval Studies, May 9–11, 2024

 Participant, roundtable on "Resources Landscapes in the Early Modern World," Renaissance Society of America Annual Meeting; Chicago, IL, March 21, 2024